PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 focused validation passes 29 tests with one initial index refresh in each instrumented case.
 No model conversion or inference was run.

+Static high-rank binary coalescing now replaces each indexed candidate in place rather than constructing and assigning a complete rebuilt operator list.
+The original supported binary objects are fixed in graph order, so generated rank-four binary operators are not reconsidered.
+Each candidate retains the same two input Reshapes, coalesced binary, and output-restoring Reshape at the original position, while differential remove/insert calls keep producer, consumer, object, and type indices current.
+The production call supplies the session layout state.
+Static-success and dynamic-signature no-op tests pass;
+the success case proves one initial index refresh and exact final operator-type indices.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its